You-Gao/Blog/_books/2024-08-18-fuck-your-feelings.md

 The only takeaway I had was a reminder to be aware about my environment and attitudes towards accomplishing something.
 If you are looking to get some deeper insights into productivity, I suggest Cal Newport's ["Deep Work"](https://blog.yougao.dev/work/deep-work/) over this book.

-To Summarize The Key Concepts from 275 Pages...:
-* Theory of Emotions
-* Neurofeedback
-* Circadian Rhythms
-* Gut and Neurotransmitters
-* Polyvagal Theory

 I get that the person is a trained nutritionist, so they wouldn't know much, but they should probably stick to that.